 For the purposes of RIPA, a person should be considered to be a CHIS when they:

-- covertly use such a relationship to obtain information or to provide access to any information to another person; or
+- covertly use such a relationship to obtain information or to provide access to any information to another person

 - covertly discloses information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship.

-In phase one I gained access to a range of UK Counter Terrorism Dedicated Source Units (CTDSU) and interviewed 24 Source Handlers about their perceptions of rapport and the interviewing techniques they employ during interactions with CHIS.
+In Phase 1 I gained access to a range of UK Counter Terrorism Dedicated Source Units (CTDSU) and interviewed 24 Source Handlers about their perceptions of rapport and the interviewing techniques they employ during interactions with CHIS.

 Rapport was perceived as essential, especially with regards to maximising the opportunity for intelligence elicitation.
 Source Handlers provided a range of rapport strategies (including effective communication, empathy and welfare, regular contact, and a reciprocal and professional relationship) while highlighting the importance of establishing, and maintaining, rapport.